yabinmeng/nosqlbench-build-docs/site/content/getting-started/02-scenarios.md

  ./nb5 run driver=cql workload=cql-keyvalue tags='block:main.*' \
  cycles=50k cyclerate=5000 threads=50 --progress console:1s ...
 ```
-You can go ahead and past your activity parameters on the end. nb5 will always parse out the
+You can go ahead and paste your activity parameters on the end. nb5 will always parse out the
 global options (those with a dash) and leave your commands intact.

 You should see output that looks like this: